 On the other hand, the variable magnification is designed for long-range shooting.
 The maximum 12x magnification allows you to get up close and personal to your target.
-The 40mm objective lens its paired with is not as impressive as the 50mm lens of its larger sibling.
+The 40mm objective lens it paired with is not as impressive as its larger sibling’s 50mm lens.
 Nonetheless, it does prove more than capable in low light.

 As with its bigger brother, this scope boasts of fully multicoated optics.
 The fully multi-coated lenses deliver a sharp image quality even in low light.
 As for the adjustable turrets, they are low profile.
 Adjusting elevation and windage is possible with the turrets.

 I love the fact that the scope comes inclusive of 2 piece weaver medium mounting rings.
 Not many scopes in its price range come with mounting rings.
 To round everything up, it is fog proof and waterproof.
 Also, unlike its older sibling, this scope is fashioned out of aluminum.